 - Any trends are notified and investigated quickly, with close liaison with Victorian and National Health Authorities.

-For educational resources and interesting case studies please follow the MVEC link to SAEFVIC case studies
+- For educational resources and interesting case studies please follow the MVEC link to SAEFVIC education articles

 Date: February 2018